Table of Contents

 Look at it this way - directly cloning a theme into our project has two major problems.

-We can’t commit to the theme’s upstream repo, because we don’t have permission.
+- We can’t push our commits to the theme’s source repo, because we don’t have permission.
 This means we can’t make changes to the theme and then keep them versioned.

 .gitmodules.
 Without that reference, the main project and the theme project aren’t connected, which could cause confusion or problems down the line.